adamszaruga/modules/readme.md

 3) Since file2.js hasn't been run yet, Node runs file2.js
 4) Node sees the require() statement on line 1 of file2.js, and checks to see if file1.js has been run yet
 5) Since file1.js is currently running, Node assumes file1's export has been cached and tries to retrieve it
-6) file2.js continues running, exporting "BAR" at the end
+6) file2.js continues running, console logging the value it required and exporting "BAR" at the end
-7) file1.js resumes running, exporting "FOO" at the end
+7) file1.js resumes running, console logging the value it required and exporting "FOO" at the end

 Node does an ok job of handling this situation - instead of executing these files over and over in an infinite loop, it first checks to see if a file has been executed yet in the currently running process.
 Instead of rerunning a file, it'll grab its exported value from a cache.
-Unfortunately in step 5 of the scenario above, file1 hasn't exported anything to the cache yet, so that require() statement breaks and instead returns an empty object {}
+Unfortunately in step 5 of the scenario above, file1 hasn't exported anything to the cache yet!
+The require() statement will return {} instead of "FOO" as a failsafe.

 So, instead of logging what we expected:
 ```